johnmjkim/ARMv7-assembly-assignment-1/design-proposal.md

 Lastly, the show ends and all lights will be turned-off for several seconds.
 Then, the LED show will resume by starting back to the first stage.

-# How : ARM-v7 assembly
+# How : ARM-v7 Assembly

-The project will basically use the address of pins of the micro-bit to load and store the data.
+The project will basically use the address of pins (like P0, P1) of the micro-bit to load and store the data.
 This allows me to control a LED light in the intended position of the board.
 Conditional branch and label will be used to control at what condition, which number of LED pins will be lit up.